ouspg/CyberSecurityTesting101/1.ThinkingLikeAnEngineer/README.md

   software development process, and what it takes more from the "hackers" to find new ones?

 - Respectively, why automation might not find new vulnerabilities efficiently?
+How LLMs/AI could change the landscape - are they still finding just existing vulnerabilities?

 - Based on the paper, how much role does domain-specific expertise have for efficient cyber-specific testing?